bos-sci/anatomy-docs/README.md

 should expire on each release.\
 This script runs on build, and also on start to avoid local storage issues in local development.\
-Try running this (or re-running start) if you suspect data not updating due to local storage.
+Try running this (or re-running start) if you suspect data is not updating due to local storage.

 ### `npm run sitemap`